Breast Reconstruction Surgery

 Hospital stays and recovery periods vary by procedure.

-• A mastectomy and immediate breast reconstruction with a tissue expander or implant involves an overnight hospital stay; recovery will take about four weeks.
+• A mastectomy and immediate breast reconstruction with a tissue expander or implant can be a same-day discharge or involve an overnight hospital stay; recovery will take about four weeks.

-• A mastectomy and flap breast reconstruction involves a three- to a four-day hospital stay.
+• A mastectomy and flap breast reconstruction involves a two- or three-day hospital stay.
 Recovery will take about six to eight weeks.

-• Delayed breast reconstruction with flap surgery involves a three-to four-day hospital stay, followed by a six-week recovery.
+• Delayed breast reconstruction with flap surgery involves a two-to three-day hospital stay, followed by a six-week recovery.

 • Delayed breast reconstruction with a tissue expander and implant is an outpatient procedure.
 Recovery takes about three weeks.